Treating Gum Recession With Gum Grafting

 Insurance Coverage for Your Care

 Some dental insurance plans may offer coverage toward gum grafting procedures to treat gum recession.
 If you carry dental insurance, our financial coordinator will review your plan and assist you in maximizing your coverage.
 Advanced Dentistry strives to make quality dental care available to all individuals by offering easy payment options.
 Talk to our team for information on applying for affordable financing solutions.

 Healthy Gums for an Attractive Smile

 Advanced Dentistry of Centre County is proud to bring the latest in gum recession care to patients in the State College, PA area.
-Our dentists are exceptionally skilled at gum grafting techniques and among a small group of practitioners trained to perform the Pinhole Surgical Technique.
+Our dentists are exceptionally skilled at performing gum grafting techniques.
 If your gums are receding due to advanced periodontal disease or other causes, schedule a consultation at our practice to learn how gum recession treatment can improve the health of your gums and enhance the beauty of your smile.